Fortnite’s login and game are down [Update: it’s back]

 — Fortnite (@FortniteGame) January 29, 2019

 Further details on Epic Games’ status page said it had identified an issue with logins and as of 01:53 UTC was still working on a fix.
-While the game, login, and store are experiencing major outages, Fortnite’s website, forums, and messaging services are still operational.
+While the game, login and store are experiencing major outages, Fortnite’s website, forums and messaging services are still operational.

-Fortnite’s issues comes half a day after Instagram was briefly offline.
+Fortnite’s issues come half a day after Instagram was briefly offline.

 Netflix is still up, if you need something to pass the time.